How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 | Delivery Options | Fees |

-| Standard delivery (tracking not included) | C$12 |
+| Standard delivery (no tracking) | C$12 |

-| Courier delivery (tracking included) | |
+| Courier delivery (with tracking) | |

-| U.S. and international courier services (per address) | C$92 |
+| U.S. & international courier (per address) | C$92 |

-| Next-day courier delivery (per address, Canada only) | C$27 |
+| Next-day courier (per address, Canada only) | C$27 |

 | Add a new credential | C$108 |

-| Convert ECA to a Document-by-Document evaluation | C$54 |
+| Convert ECA to Document-by-Document | C$54 |

-| Convert ECA to a Course-by-Course evaluation | C$108 |
+| Convert ECA to Course-by-Course | C$108 |

 | First report (WES Basic) | C$54 |